 Each bedroom has a private en-suite bathroom crafted of local hardwood and custom tile, and a private exterior entry onto the wide veranda.
 The veranda floors are made of native cabbagebark, and the balusters are custom bamboo, harvested nearby.
 There are two spacious outdoor showers with bamboo baluster walls next to the pool.

 All electricity & water comes from the sky!
 The robust solar & wind power system provides enough 110v and 220v electricity for all daily household power requirements, including air conditioning.
 This coastal area gets 80+ inches of rain per year, which is ample to supply household water, harvested from the roof into a series of large, easily-cleaned water tanks, then into a filtered, pressurized water system, with well back-up.
 Freshwater creeks flow year round through and around the property.

-This location also benefits from a consistent Caribbean breeze of about 10-13 knots to drive a marine grade WhisperJet 200 Wind Turbine mounted on a 60ft communication tower, generating 2,000 watts of electricity.
-The centerpiece of Last Frontier’s lodge house’s power system is an array of 50 solar panels, (10,000 watts) with 32 sealed gel-cell batteries, and a computerized double-inverter system.
-Backup is an automatic 2kW propane generator, although the backup system has never been needed.
+The centerpiece of Last Frontiers Lodge’s 72v power system is an array of 62 solar panels (rooftop and ground array), with 24 deep cycle batteries, and a computerized double-inverter system.
+Backup is an automatic 2kW propane generator, although the backup system is rarely needed.

-Fruit & vegetables are grown on-site, other food is purchased from subsistence farmers in the area.
+Fruit & vegetables are grown on-site, and other produce is purchased from subsistence farmers in the area.
 We grow many mango trees, also cashew, orange, grapefruit, lime, plantain and banana trees.
-Water melon and vegetables are grown on site.
-There are thousands of wild orchids and bromeliads, and flowering bushes and trees of every description.
+Melons and vegetables are grown on site, especially in the Bamboo Nursery.
+There are thousands of orchids and bromeliads growing wild, and flowering bushes and trees of every description.